-- 1. This slide compares some world's lowest and highest individual tax rates. - 2.
-Students may be surprised at the difference between the rates in the U.S. and many other countries.
-For example the U.S. rate seems low compared to Belgium's rate which is 50%. - 3.
+- 1. Students may be surprised at the difference between the rates in the United States and many other countries.
+For example the U.S. rate seems low compared to Belgium's rate which is 50%. - 2.
 To help explain the difference between the U.S. rate and Belgium's higher rate, you can discuss some of the differences between capitalism and socialism.
 (Socialism believes that the government should provide increased services for people by redistributing income from the richer people to the poor.
 Explain to the students that in socialist countries citizens are given free education, free health care, and more employee benefits (like longer vacations and family leave).
-Therefore they must pay higher taxes to support these benefits. - 4.
-Point out the major disadvantages of socialism: - Reduced incentives to work harder resulting in less innovation. - Marginal tax rates are higher and can sometimes approach 85% after a person reaches a certain amount of income (in other words, eight-five cents of each dollar earned is paid in taxes. - The term "brain drain" refers to the loss of professionally trained individuals due to higher taxes.
+Therefore they must pay higher taxes to support these benefits. - 3.
+Point out the major disadvantages of socialism: - Reduced incentives to work harder result in less innovation. - Marginal tax rates are higher and can sometimes approach 85% after a person reaches a certain amount of income (in other words, eight-five cents of each dollar earned is paid in taxes. - Brain drain.

-PPT 2-31 Atypical Taxes

-A little bit about the lighter side of taxes.
+PPT 2-30 A little bit about the lighter side of taxes.